malmstein/yahnac/README.md

 ## Tests

 Yahnac has tests around the parsing of Stories and Comments.
-You can execute them by using the new Unit Testing functionality addedd to Android Studio.
+You can execute them by using the new Unit Testing functionality added to Android Studio.
 You can learn more about [testing](http://developer.android.com/tools/testing/testing_android.html) and [how to run them](http://tools.android.com/tech-docs/unit-testing-support)

 ## Links